trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 12. Change the initial storage.

-> Note : for the moment, initialize the proxy address to a fake KT1 address because the proxy is not yet deployed.
+> Note: for the moment, initialize the proxy address to a fake KT1 address because the proxy is not yet deployed.

 ```ligolang
 #import "pokeGame.jsligo" "Contract"